 Some tasters find the perfumed aspect of a wine to be the most interesting.
 Others seek the experience of the wine on the palate.
 Count me in as a member of the second group.
 I like smelling a wine.
 I love felling the texture and reveling in the flavor of wine on my palate.
 There is no right or right.
 It’s a personal choice.

 This is done by tasting the wine.
 Wine tasting tip #3, tasting wine is quite simple.
 Take a small, but reasonable sip of wine into your mouth and next, slightly open your lips and inhale some air.
 At that point, gently chew on the wine for a bit.
 Slosh the wine around your mouth if you like.
 When tasting several wines, feel free to spit into a bucket, if one has been provided.
 Else, take a small swallow and enjoy.
 Notice all the sensations taking place in your mouth and on your palate.
 Did the wine feel good when it landed on your palate?
-Was the wine smooth, silky and lush in texture?
-Or was the wine rough and dry?
+Was the wine smooth, silky, velvet like and lush in texture?
+Or was the wine rough, dusty or dry?
 Was the wine light, concentrated and full bodied?
-Full bodied refers to the level of alcohol in the wine which is often felt in the glycerin.
-Was the dense and did it seem concentrated, or was it shallow?
-Was the wine hot, which is a sign of unblanaced due to a high level of alcohol?
+Full bodied refers to the level of alcohol in the wine, which is often felt on the palate due to the amount of glycerin in the wine.
+Was the wine dense and did it seem concentrated, or was it light, or shallow?
+Was the wine hot, which is a sign of being unblanaced due to a high level of alcohol?

 Those characteristics and traits are all important qualilties that every great wine shares.
 Lastly, the length and persistency of the finish.
 The longer the good, enjoyable flavors remain in your mouth, the better the wine.
 Did the wine taste and feel good from start, (the attack) to the finish?
 Was the wine complex?
 Complex means that there were multiple flavors and sensations at once.
 More is often better when it comes to wine.
 However, more does not mean too much.
 The average wine delivers a finish that is often not longer than 5 to 10 seconds.
 Very good wines last in your mouth for 20 to 30 seconds.
 The world’s best wines remain on your palate for up to 1 minute, or even longer!